Introduction: Choosing the Right Specialist Matters

 Full Spectrum of Options: Urologists can present every pathway: surveillance, focal therapy, surgery, and radiation referrals.

-Access to Innovation: Urologists lead the way in new treatments like PEF Ablation, offering effective cancer control with fewer side effects.
+Access to Innovation: Urologists lead the way in new treatments, offering effective cancer control with fewer side effects.

 Continuity of Care: Urologists also treat urinary and sexual function, providing comprehensive support after treatment.